 || 0.0 Credits

-The graduate program of the School does not offer concentration areas in sub-disciplines.
+The Master’s of Science in Biomedical Engineering graduate program of the School does not offer concentration areas in sub-disciplines.
 However, students can plan their own concentration of courses that will give them strength in a particular sub-discipline.
 Alternatively, the student can specialize by conducting research and writing a thesis, or may pursue a dual-degree MS option.
-The areas of specialization of the School's faculty from which students can learn and participate in research are:
+The areas of specialization where students can learn and participate in research are:

 Biomaterials and tissue engineering is designed to provide students with advanced training in cellular and molecular biology relevant to tissue engineering and behavior of materials used in biomedical applications.

 Biomechanics and human performance engineering is designed to meet two objectives:

 - Acquaint students with the responses of biological tissues to mechanical loads as well as with the mechanical properties of living systems

 - Provide students with the background and skills needed to create work and living environments which improve human health and enhance performance.

 Biomechanics and Human Performance also involves the study of orthopedic appliances and the broader aspect of Rehabilitation Engineering and the Management of Disability.

 - Theoretical and practical issues related to machine vision